OR WAIT 15 SECS

 Bruce Birren and his team at The Broad Institute at MIT will do the initial sequencing of the deer tick genome.
 The sequence data will be used to identify tick genes.
 When this step is complete, the multi-institutional research team and other scientists throughout the world will use the genome data to search for ways to halt tick-borne illnesses.

 An invertebrate creature known as an arthropod, ticks transmit, or vector, more pathogens to humans and other animals than any other blood-feeding organism.
-Indeed, experts now believe one tick type in the
+Indeed, experts now believe one tick type in the United States transmits West Nile virus, previously believed to be only mosquito-borne in this country.

 Hill and her colleagues selected the deer tick, scientifically known as Ixodes scapularis, in part because of its large impact on human and animal health.